dowjones/opensearch-blog/BLOG.md

 OpenSearch is a community-driven, open source search and analytics suite derived from Apache 2.0 licensed Elasticsearch 7.10.2 & Kibana 7.10.2.
 Additionally, it comes with managed Trace Analytics plugin, a visualization and user interface, and OpenSearch Dashboards.

-- **Data prepper** and **Jaeger** to re-format OpenTelemetry trace data and export it to OpenSearch in formats that both the OpenSearch dashboard and Jaeger understand.
+- **Data Prepper** and **Jaeger** to re-format OpenTelemetry trace data and export it to OpenSearch in formats that both the OpenSearch dashboard and Jaeger understand.
 (This should go away soon as both Jaeger and OpenSearch Dashboards will natively be able to use OTLP traces)

 [Jaeger](https://www.jaegertracing.io/) tracks and measures requests and transactions by analyzing end-to-end data from service call chains, making it easier to understand latency issues in microservice architectures.
 It's exclusively meant for distributed tracing with a simple web UI to query traces and spans across services.
 Jaeger enables views of individual traces in a waterfall-style graph of all the related trace and span executions, service invocations for each trace, time spent in each service and each span, and the payload content of each span, including errors.